creol/Cred_app/README.md

 **"Permission denied"**
 - Run PowerShell as Administrator
 - Or change the installation directory to a user-writable location

+**"Execution policy" errors**
+- Run PowerShell as Administrator
+- Execute: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
+- Type "Y" when prompted
+- This allows local scripts while maintaining security

+**"Scripts are disabled on this system"**
+- This is a Windows security feature
+- Run PowerShell as Administrator
+- Execute: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
+- Type "Y" when prompted
+- Restart PowerShell and try again

 #### Reset/Uninstall
 ```powershell